 Fuller’s father insisted she attend church with the family that cold, gray Thanksgiving Day and during the service she nearly exploded from frustration and unhappiness with her situation.
 When the service ended, Fuller fled the building, traversing the fields and woods alone, in a state of despair.
 After throwing herself down on the ground near a trickling stream in the woods, she settled her mind and looked up, noticing the natural scene of which she was a part.

 And then it happened.
-Margaret experienced a breakthrough revelatory moment that she described in her journal nine years later:
+Margaret experienced a breakthrough revelatory moment that she described in her journal years later:

 “Suddenly the sun shone out with that transparent sweetness, like the last smile of a dying lover, which it will use when it has been unkind all a cold autumn day.

 “And, even then, passed into my thought a beam from its true sun, from its native sphere, which has never since departed me.
 I remembered how, a little child, I had stopped myself one day on the stairs, and asked, how came I here?
-How is that I seem to be this Margaret Fuller?
+How is it that I seem to be this Margaret Fuller?
 What does it mean?
 What shall I do about it?
 I remembered all the times and ways in which the same thought had returned.

 “I saw how long it must be before the soul can learn to act under these limitations of time and space, and human nature; but I saw, also, that it MUST do it,—that it must make all this false true…I saw there was no self, that selfishness was all folly, and the results of circumstance; that it was only because I thought self real that I suffered; that I had only to live in the idea of the ALL, and all was mine”(Library of America).